World’s Largest Health Scheme Unspooled in India

 The National Health Policy 2017 approved last year envisages the attainment of the highest possible level of health without anyone having to face financial hardship as a consequence.
 The Ministry of Health & Family Welfare (MoHFW) has taken concrete steps to reduce the Out of Pocket Expenditure (OOPE).

-Mission Indradhanush, one of the largest global public health initiatives, was launched in 2014.
+Mission Indradhanush launched in 2014 which was one of the largest global public health initiatives.
 In its four phases till date, Mass Immunisation (MI) has successfully reached over 25 million children in over 528 Districts.
 The focus is also on increasing the basket of vaccines.
 Since 2014, Rotavirus vaccine, Pneumococcal Conjugate Vaccine (PCV), and the Measles-Rubella (MR) vaccine, and also the JE vaccine for adults have been launched.

 Under Pradhan Mantri Dialysis Program (PMDP) 1.43 lakh patients have availed free services from 1,069 Dialysis Units and also under Free Drugs and Diagnostics Program; Affordable Medicine and Reliable Implants for Treatment (AMRIT) outlets nearly 47 lakh patients have benefitted and through the purchase of subsidized medicines from AMRIT Pharmacies.